kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

 Edit the `default` settings resource so Gloo Edge reads and writes secrets using HashiCorp Vault.

+**Before you begin**:

+Set up a Vault instance either in your Gloo Edge cluster or externally.
+Your instance must be routable on an address that you provide to Gloo Edge in the following steps, such as `http://vault:8200`.

 1. Edit the `default` settings resource.
    ```shell script
    kubectl --namespace gloo-system edit settings default